-The responsibilities of a committee member are to:
+The responsibilities of a Committee member are to:

-- Participate in the deliberations of the policy and business of the National Carers Strategy Committee. - Be mindful of the strategic objectives and activities of the Committee as they relate to the development of the National Carer Strategy - Be conscious of the Committee resources, in relation to its purpose, budget and any action plan developed, and the need for efficiency and effectiveness in the activities for which the Committee has been established. - Be well informed on issues before the Committee, to prepare adequately for meetings and seek additional information if required. - Read thoroughly all reports, agendas, and previous minutes prior to the scheduled meeting. - Be mindful of the potential for a "Conflict of Interest" to occur through participation on the Committee and to declare such Interests as and when they arise. - Support the delivery of Committee initiatives where appropriate. - Observe confidentiality when it is required. - Inform the Committee as soon as possible of inability to attend meetings or attend to the business actions agreed to.

-Seek support as required.
+- Participate in the deliberations of the policy and business of the Committee. - Be mindful of the strategic objectives and activities of the Committee as they relate to the implementation of the Strategy and Action Plan. - Be conscious of the Committee resources, in relation to its purpose and budget, and the need for efficiency and effectiveness in the activities for which the Committee has been established. - Be well informed on issues before the Committee.
+Prepare adequately for meetings and seek additional information if required. - Read thoroughly all reports, agendas, and previous minutes prior to the scheduled meeting. - Be mindful of the potential for a "Conflict of Interest" to occur through participation on the Committee and to declare such Interests as and when they arise. - Support the delivery of Committee initiatives where appropriate. - Observe confidentiality when it is required. - Inform the Committee as soon as possible of inability to attend meetings or attend to the business actions agreed to. - Seek support as required.